BeamMW/docs-gitbook/core-tech/node/Node-Architecture.md

 # Node Architecture

 This page documents the internals of the Beam full node: how blocks are applied and rolled back, how the transaction pool operates, how the database is organized, and how initial synchronization works.
 For the P2P wire protocol and peer management see [Node-P2P-Protocol](Node-P2P-Protocol.md).
-For the UTXO horizon and cut-through mechanics see [UTXO Set, Horizons and Cut-Through](UTXO-set,-horizons-and-cut-through.md).
+For the UTXO horizon and cut-through mechanics see [Core Block and Chain State](../core/Core-Block-And-Chain-State.md#horizon-based-history-pruning-and-sparse-synchronization).

 ---